 It’s a good thing I didn’t order this list from most colorful to least because the more I add chameleons the more I want to reorder it!
 Perhaps the beautiful minor chameleon should be nearer the top.

-Quite why it’s called the minor chameleon I’m not sure but as you can see its colors are anything but.
+Quite why it’s called the minor chameleon I’m not sure because as you can see its colors are anything but.
 Also found in Madagascar they are one of the few species of chameleon where the female has brighter colors than the male.

 They are well suited to keeping captivity but not easily obtained as they are banned from being exported by Madagascan authorities and they are not widely bred in captivity.
 They are also on the endangered list due to their habitat, sadly, being destroyed by mining and logging.